libis/rdm-integration/README.md

 127.0.0.1    minio.mydomain.com
 ```

-You can start the demo with the following command:
+You can start the demo with the following command (requires Docker):

 ```shell
 make up
 ```

 Wait until everything is initialized and started (follow the status in the terminal output).
 Then you can start testing, for example, go to the main page of the newly created Dataverse: [http://localhost:8080](http://localhost:8080), and click on the `Log In` button.
 Choose the `OpenID Connect` option at the button.
 On the `Log In` page, click on the `Log In with OpenID Connect`.
-Log-in with admin/admin credentials:
+Log in with the default Keycloak administrator account (`admin` / `admin`):
 ![image](https://github.com/user-attachments/assets/f44acb6c-f3f5-40b3-8a59-f32c591de084)

 Complete the new user form by choosing a username and by agreeing to the terms:
 ![image](https://github.com/user-attachments/assets/9b850bf2-c977-48cb-909a-1a93866e623e)

+### Default credentials

+- **Keycloak (OIDC)**: `admin / admin` (used for the initial login flow described above)
+- **Dataverse built-in admin user**: username `dataverseAdmin`, password `secret-admin-password` (value stored in `docker-volumes/dataverse/secrets/password`)
+- **Dataverse built-in admin API key**: available inside the container at `/run/secrets/api/adminkey` after startup

 After creating that new account, go to the `API Token` menu option: